Facility Services Handbook

 Regular daily solid waste pick-ups are scheduled for the Tarleton campus.
 Special pick-ups may be arranged by calling 9260.
 Please allow sufficient lead-time to allow for scheduling of special and week-end pick-ups.

 Hazardous waste disposal is subject to federal and State regulations.
 Hazardous waste should not be placed in the dumpster units provided for normal, day to day refuse.
-For appropriate coordination and disposition of Hazardous waste please contact the Office of Risk Management & Safety at extension 9237.
+For appropriate coordination and disposition of Hazardous waste please contact the Office of Risk Management & Compliance at extension 9237.

 Other Services Available